S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB4.md

    - Click on the node service to open your web app.

-These steps ensure that your front-end server is up and running, and you can access your voting Dapp through Morpheus.
+These steps ensure that your front-end server is up and running, and you can access your crowdfunding Dapp through Morpheus.

 ## 2. Trying the Crowdfunding Dapp